CyranoB/flash_cards/docs/backend_structure_document.md

 - **Serverless Functions:** The API routes are deployed as serverless functions, promoting a decoupled architecture that scales on demand.
 - **Configuration Management:** A centralized configuration file (`/lib/env.ts`) holds sensitive API keys (such as the OpenAI key), model configurations, and default URLs.
 - **Stateless Sessions:** Session state for flashcard sequences and transcript processing is managed client-side using `sessionStorage`, ensuring no server-side state is maintained between requests.
+- **Web Worker Processing:** PDF text extraction is handled by Web Workers in a separate thread to prevent UI blocking, with timeout handling and progress tracking.

 ## Data Management